andy-byers/CalicoDB/README.md

 ## Contributions
 Contributions are welcomed!
+Pull requests that fix bugs or address correctness issues will always be considered.
+There are also some things we could try to improve performance, however, I think robustness and guarantee of ACID properties should come first.
-The `TODO` section contains a few things that need to be addressed.
+The `TODO` section contains a list of things that need to be addressed.
 Feel free to create a pull request.